-3.3 Workshop Process
+3.3 Workshop process

-Working in interdisciplinary teams, participants had 24 hours to develop a risk communication strategy in response to a set brief, then submitted for judging by an interdisciplinary panel of specialists - as shown in Figure 2.
-They were asked to follow a three-step iterative process which formed three broad working sessions throughout the day: 1) understanding the risk context and audience at risk, 2) identifying the expected outcomes and impact of the proposed risk communication strategy, and 3) detailed development of a risk communication strategy.
-These steps were developed by the organisers and core mentors based on their experiences of approaches to risk communication challenges.
-Three main sources of literature were used 1) guidance on audience analysis (JHU-CCP, 2016), 2) the UK Environment Agency guidance on understanding and communicating flood risk (Environment Agency, 2012), and guidance from BBC Media Action on selecting communication channels and using a theory of change approach (BBC Media Action, 2018).
+Working in interdisciplinary teams, participants had 24 h to develop a risk communication strategy in response to a set brief.
+The brief was then submitted for judging by an interdisciplinary panel of specialists - as shown in Fig. 2.
+They were asked to follow a three-step iterative process which formed three broad working sessions throughout the day: (1) understanding the risk context and audience at risk, (2) identifying the expected outcomes and impact of the proposed risk communication strategy, and (3) detailed development of a risk communication strategy.
+These steps were developed by the organisers and core mentors based on their

+Risk communication pressure cooker process Day before Creative networking what does risk communication mean to you?
+Pressure cooker 09:00 LT Mexico DRM/resilience overview • Case studies and video interviews Three-step • Challenges and coaches assigned. iterative process Expert presentations Context 1.
+Understanding risk context/audience 2.
+Developing a risk communication strategy · List possible communication outputs · Review case study material Identify a vulnerable subgroup Check connections to audience/change • Develop audience profiles/personas Decide on output and develop material(s) Expert feedback Expert feedback Multidisciplinary Risk communication 3.
+Identifying expected outcomes/impacts • Long-term changes to influence · Small changes effecting long-term change Knowledge/attitudes/practice changes 09:00 LT next morning Presentations Followed by judges' discussion (Followed by a good sleep) Day after Field trip to Iztapalapa experiences of approaches to risk communication challenges.
+Three main sources of literature were used: (1) guidance on audience analysis (JHU-CCP, 2016), (2) the UK Environment Agency guidance on understanding and communicating flood risk (Environment Agency, 2012), and guidance from BBC Media Action on selecting communication channels and using a theory of change approach (BBC Media Action, 2018a).
 The importance of understanding the characteristics of the audience at risk and tailoring communication strategies to influence behaviour change was a central focus of the approach.